 New play equipment, benches and bins have been installed.
 An outdoor gym was installed in the summer of 2018.

 The parks team has worked with officers from across the council and the Friends of Meath Gardens to restore the entrance arch.

-We are working with the Friends of Meath Gardens and the council's 'Heritage at Risk' Officer to do a full survey of the special features of the site with a view to securing funding for restoration work.
+We are working with the Friends of Meath Gardens to install a new historical interpretation panel.
 Meath Gardens is a Green Flag Site.

 Millwall Outer Dock